Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 The eleventh month is represented by willow (<span lang="ja">柳</span> <Pronounce pronouncer="akitomo" lang="ja-Latn" file="pronunciation_ja_柳.mp3">yanagi</Pronounce>); it is also often referred to as ‘rain’ (<span lang="ja">雨</span> <Pronounce pronouncer="strawberrybrown" lang="ja-Latn" file="pronunciation_ja_雨.mp3">ame</Pronounce>) or ‘drizzle’ (<span lang="ja"> 時雨</span> <Pronounce pronouncer="akitomo" lang="ja-Latn" file="pronunciation_ja_時雨.mp3">shigure</Pronounce>).

 These cards have a strange relationship with the other cards — in many games they have special powers, or they are valued lower than the cards of other months.
-For ex&shy;ample, the bright of November will often score less than the other four brights, and in some games the “lightning card” has special powers, such as being able to match any other card.
+For ex&shy;ample, the bright of November will often score less than the other four Brights, and in some games the “lightning card” has special powers, such as being able to match any other card.

 > [!aside]
 >